State Health Emergency Response Plan

 This plan is used by people working in emergency services, such as paramedics, doctors, nurses and people working in public health, to help them effectively coordinate health services for the community during emergencies.

-This is carried out using an integrated approach with a shared responsibility for health emergency management between the Department of Health and Human Services, the emergency management sector, the health system and the community.
+This is carried out using an integrated approach with a shared responsibility for health emergency management between the Department of Health, the emergency management sector, the health system and the community.

 In the context of the plan, a health emergency relates to incidents that require significant and coordinated effort to ensure that the health system can respond effectively, while easing any adverse health consequences for communities.